 To stay up-to-date with new features and bug fixes, see the .NET agent release notes.

 After you install the agent and wait a few minutes for your app to generate traffic, data will appear in the New Relic APM Overview page.
-If no data appears, or if you encounter other problems, see New Relic's .NET troubleshooting procedures.
+If no data appears, or if you encounter other problems, see New Relic's .NET agent troubleshooting procedures.

 The most important part of agent configuration is to give your app a descriptive name.
 New Relic uses this app name to aggregate metrics when you have multiple apps or hosts.
 The agent also includes a variety of configuration options to further customize your installation.

 After installing the .NET agent, extend the agent's instrumentation with one or more of these methods:

 Integrate the .NET agent with New Relic Browser to gain visibility into end-user activity.